Wideford Hill Chambered Cairn

 It has a high central chamber, with three side cells leading off it.
 The central chamber is well built, with the side walls reaching almost 3m in height.
 Part of the original roof survives and the large lintels forming the passage’s roof and the cells were constructed with architectural expertise.
 The form and architectural techniques used here are similar to Maeshowe.

 On the tomb walls we can still see rare examples of Neolithic scratch art.
-The presence of such imagery reinforces the relationship between tombs such as Wideford Hill and contemporary settlements, such as Skara Brae, where similar marks have been found.
+This imagery reinforces the relationship between tombs like Wideford Hill and contemporary settlements, such as Skara Brae, where similar marks have been found.

 Excavations at the base of the hill have discovered the remains of a probably contemporary settlement.
 This strengthens the links between tombs and settlements in Orkney, reminding us that tombs did not stand alone in the prehistoric landscape.